Skip to main content

 command: ["--config", "/etc/otelcol-contrib/otel-collector.yaml"]

-Docker socket security
+Docker socket access is root-equivalent

 Configuration